-2020 has been quite a year and I think a lot of people have gone early on the Christmas decorations … we are all probably spending a bit more time at home this festive season, and whilst we may not be able to show off our Christmas tree to our friends and family as much as usual, we will be spending more time IN for sure.
+2020 and 2021 have been very different years to usual and I think a lot of people have gone early on the Christmas decorations … we are all probably spending a bit more time at home this festive season, and whilst we may not be able to show off our Christmas tree to our friends and family as much as usual, we will be spending more time IN for sure.
 I don’t know how many of you have tried to photograph around the Christmas tree and been a little disappointed, but it often doesn’t translate into quite the magical picture you had in mind – it is a little harder than you expect to capture that sparkly creation.

 This post is a quick summary to give you a couple of pointers about how to get the best out of your Christmas tree photos.
 It is essentially for “proper camera” ie DSLR users who are able to control the camera settings, but read on even if you are using your phone – there are a couple of iPhone tips at the end.

 Bokeh is the lovely blurry lights in the background, which is achieved by having the focus point on something other than the Christmas tree lights …. read on below for how to do this.